-As of February 6, 2016, Canadians have the right to take control of their own deaths by asking a physician to give them medication to end life.
+As of February 6, 2016, Canadians have the right to take control of their own deaths by asking a physician or nurse practitioner to give them medication to end life.

 Bill C-14 became law on June 17, 2016.